 Haselkorn & Thibaut, P.A. continues to investigate potential cases related to the UBS Yield Enhancement Strategy (YES).
 Haselkorn & Thibaut, P. A. at investmentfraudlawyers.com have investigated several potential claims against UBS and Merrill Lynch since January 2019, and another YES claim was recently filed by their office.
 This investment strategy program was sold to high net worth clients as a safe way to enhance or slightly increase yield by a couple of percentage points on the cash, fixed-income and other conservative portfolio assets that customers were holding in their existing accounts.
 The strategy was supposed to generate small returns at a low-risk level by using a strategic approach involving an “iron condor options strategy” involving purchases and sales of index options.

 In December 2018, the market experienced volatility levels that this strategy did not anticipate and investors believing they were engaged in a conservative strategy to try to earn an extra 2-3% annually were blindsided by significant losses in some cases 20% or more that quickly eroded the capital in their portfolio that was exposed to this strategy.
-In the wake of the volatility and losses suffered by investors, not only are investors seeking a recovery from the firm on a voluntary basis being turned away, and that is really making investors upset, especially considering the way the program was represent and sold to them.
-To make matters worse, investors are also beginning to learn that the fee revenue generated from these programs was substantial for the firms like UBS and Merrill Lynch.
-Not only do the investors learn that they lost substantial capital, they also learned the firm had positioned itself to make substantial fees from the investor (whether the strategy was ultimately a success or a failure) and that in many cases it what prompts the investor to consider his/her options.
+In the wake of the volatility and losses suffered by investors, not only are investors seeking a recovery from the firm on a voluntary basis being turned away, and that is really making investors upset, especially considering the way the program was represented and sold to them.
+To make matters worse, investors are also beginning to learn that the fee revenue generated from these programs was substantial for firms like UBS and Merrill Lynch.
+Not only do the investors learn that they lost substantial capital, but they also learned the firm had positioned itself to make substantial fees from the investor (whether the strategy was ultimately a success or a failure) and that in many cases it what prompts the investor to consider his/her options.